China’s economy continues to inch out of coronavirus slump

 A jump in cases in Beijing over the weekend has raised fears of a resurgence of the pandemic in China, threatening to blunt recent government efforts to revive the economy.

-The Monday data showed the gradual recovery in China’s economy was still mainly driven by the supply side thanks to continued policy stimulus, while demand remains weak.
-Industrial production has rebounded from a contraction in February, while private consumption is still shrinking and investment hasn’t recovered.
+The Monday data showed the gradual recovery in China’s economy was still mainly driven by the supply side thanks to continued stimulus policy, while demand remains weak.
+Industrial production has rebounded from a contraction in February, while private consumption is still shrinking and investment has not recovered.

 “The overseas epidemic situation and the world economic situation have become more severe and complicated, and the stable operation of the domestic economy still faces many risks and challenges,” the bureau said in a separate statement.